-If equipped, Rear Parking Assist (RPA) uses sensors on the rear bumper to assist with parking and avoiding objects while in R (Reverse).
-It operates at speeds less than 8 km/h (5 mph).
-RPA may display a warning triangle on the Rear Vision Camera screen and/or a graphic on the instrument cluster to provide the object distance.
-In addition, multiple beeps may occur if very close to an object.
+If equipped, Rear Parking

+Assist (RPA) uses sensors on the

+rear bumper to assist with parking

+and avoiding objects while in

+R (Reverse).
+It operates at speeds

+less than 8 km/h (5 mph).
+RPA may

+display a warning triangle on the

+infotainment display and a graphic

+on the instrument cluster to provide

+the object distance.
+In addition,

+multiple beeps or seat pulses may

+occur if very close to an object.